Disability pensions and work ability

 - rehabilitee’s motivation,

-- the rehabilitee’s possibilities to impact the rehabilitation process.
+- the rehabilitee’s possibilities to impact the rehabilitation process, and

-Research shows that it is seldom meaningful to assess rehabilitation processes from the perspective of a single rehabilitation system alone, such as rehabilitation under the earnings-related pension system.
-Many rehabilitees need services from several systems in turn or at the same time.
+According to studies, it is not meaningful to evaluate rehabilitation processes solely from the perspective of a single system, such as only from the perspective of rehabilitation under the earnings-related pension system.
+Many rehabilitees require services from various actors, either in turns or at the same time.
+There are challenges in the cooperation and division of responsibilities among different actors, and information does not always flow smoothly, for example, between the earnings-related pension system and employment services.

 Publications: